-For a list of Melcor REIT owned properties that Investment Properties manages under Property Management and Asset Management agreements, refer to the Melcor REIT 2022 Annual Information Form, incorporated by reference.
+For a list of Melcor REIT owned properties that Investment Properties manages under Property Management and Asset Management agreements, refer to the Melcor REIT 2023 Annual Information Form, incorporated by reference.

-The Investment Properties division enters long-term leases and is not subject to seasonal variations.
+The Investment Properties division enters long-term leases, thus seasonal variation is minimal compared to weather-dependent divisions.

-For additional information regarding the Investment Properties division see the Melcor and Melcor REIT 2021 management's discussion and analysis incorporated by reference in this AIF and filed on www.sedar.com.
+For additional information regarding the Investment Properties division see the Melcor and Melcor REIT 2022 management's discussion and analysis incorporated by reference in this AIF and filed on www.sedar.com.